panoramicdata/PanoramicData.NCalcExtensions/README.md

 ### in()

 #### Purpose
-Determines whether a value is in a set of other values.
+Determines whether a value (the first parameter) is in a set of other values (the remaining parameters).

 #### Parameters
+* item
 * list
-* item

 #### Examples
 * in('needle', 'haystack', 'with', 'a', 'needle', 'in', 'it') : true